1987 Chicago White Sox season

 The 1987 Chicago White Sox season was the White Sox's 88th season.
-They finished with a record of 77-85, giving them 5th place in the American League West, 8 games behind of the 1st place Minnesota Twins.
+They finished with a record of 77–85, giving them fifth place in the American League West, 8 games behind of the first place Minnesota Twins.
 The White Sox spent most of 1987 in the cellar, occupying last place from June 9 until September 30, but won 9 of their last 10 to pass the Texas Rangers and California Angels in the season's final week.

+The club introduced new uniforms, returning to button-front and belted pants for the first time since 1975.
+The two-tone cap (navy crown, scarlet bill) sported a cursive "C", the first time the word "SOX" was not displayed on team caps for the first time since 1950.